Silent0Wings/RayCast-Renderer/README.md

 Intersection Testing:
 The renderer solves the ray-triangle intersection problem:
 1. Check if the ray intersects the plane of the triangle.
-2. Confirm the intersection point lies inside the triangle bounds using barycentric coordinates.
+2. Confirm the intersection point lies inside the triangle bounds.

 Color Mapping:
 Each triangle is assigned a unique color.
 When a ray hits a triangle, the pixel corresponding to the ray is updated with the triangle’s color.